- Naomi Stephens | Permaculture Designer

 Lavender

 Lavender is a beautiful and fragrant flower that can also be used in cooking.
-When selecting a variety of lavender for your container garden, make sure to choose one that is edible.
+When selecting a variety of lavender for your container garden, choose one that is edible.
 English lavender (Lavandula angustifolia) is a good option, as it has a milder flavor than other varieties.

-Lavender can be used in sweet or savoury dishes.
-It is often used to flavor desserts, such as candied lavender or lavender lemonade.
+Lavender can be used in sweet or savory dishes.
+It is often used to flavor desserts like candied lavender or lavender lemonade.
 Lavender can also be added to savory dishes, such as chicken with lavender and rosemary.
-When using lavender in cooking, it is important to use it sparingly, as the flavor can be quite strong.
+When using lavender in cooking, it is essential to use it sparingly, as the flavor can be intense.
 A little goes a long way!

 Recommended: Certified USDA Organic Organic Lavender Dried Flowers